Efficient quantum-enhanced classical simulation for patches of quantum landscapes: General patches

 and for all $\alv$ in $\vol(\vec{\alpha}^*, r)$ for

 where in both cases there is an arbitrarily small but constant failure probability from shot noise in the data collection phase.

 \end{theorem}

-The proof of Theorem~\ref{thm:surrogate-average-general} relies on expressing the expectation value $f(\alv)$ with Taylor's expansion around the point of interest $\alv^*$ and then showing that with some mild assumptions regarding the partial derivatives (see Assumptions~\ref{assumption:bounded-derivatives}-\ref{assumption:loss-evaluations-expectations} in Appendix~\ref{app:generalsurrogatetheorem}), a low-order truncation of the expansion gives a sufficiently good surrogate for a small region.
-These assumptions are in fact met by most parameterized quantum circuits considered currently by the community (see Proposition~\ref{prop:derivatives-upperbound-unitary} in Appendix~\ref{app:generalsurrogatetheorem}) and can also be applied to parameterized channels.
+The proof of Theorem~\ref{thm:surrogate-average-general} relies on expressing the expectation value $f(\alv)$ with Taylor's expansion around the point of interest $\alv^*$ and then showing that with some mild assumptions regarding the partial derivatives (see Assumptions~\ref{assumption:bounded-derivatives}-\ref{assumption:loss-evaluations-expectations} in Appendix~\ref{app:generalsurrogatetheorem}), a low-order truncation of the expansion gives a sufficiently good surrogate for a small region\footnote{ We note that surrogation beyond $r \in \mathcal{O}(1/\sqrt{m})$ is also achievable with low error, by extending the truncation order $\kappa$ to be polynomial.
+This, in turn, increases the computational resources required to be super-polynomial or even exponential with $m$.
+Detailed derivations for various truncations are provided in Appendix~\ref{sec:extension-larger-patch}.
+Furthermore, these techniques could be adapted to other geometries.
+Although a rigorous generalization requires more technical work, Fig.~\ref{fig:training-distance-patch} offers evidence that the results of Theorem~\ref{thm:surrogate-average-general} remain valid.}.
+These assumptions are in fact met by most parameterized quantum circuits considered currently by the community (see Appendix~\ref{sec:guarantee-assumptions-theorem1}) and could also be applied to parameterized channels.
 In particular, it includes not just the uncorrelated Pauli rotation ans\"{a}tze in Eq.~\eqref{eq:CliffordVQAcircuit} but also arbitrarily deep circuits where the ${\nparams}$ independent parameters can appear in multiple gates.
-To name just one example, the theorem also holds for gates using Given Rotations, which are crucial elementary building blocks for quantum chemistry~\cite{arrazola2022universal}.
+To name just one example, the theorem also holds for gates using Givens Rotations, which are crucial elementary building blocks for quantum chemistry~\cite{arrazola2022universal}.

 It is noteworthy that our average case surrogacy guarantee aligns with the growing body of prior work on absence of barren plateau proofs for patches of a quantum expectation function landscape that scale as $1/\sqrt{\nparams}$.
-In particular, it has been shown in Refs.~\cite{valls2024variational, mhiri2024constrained} that a region with $r \in \OC( 1/\sqrt{\nparams})$ around some minimum $\alv^*$ has substantial gradients
+In particular, it has been shown in Refs.~\cite{puig2024variational, mhiri2024constrained} that a region with $r \in \OC( 1/\sqrt{\nparams})$ around some minimum $\alv^*$ has substantial gradients

 Theorem~\ref{thm:surrogate-average-general} hence implies that, in all of the sub-regions where it is possible to prove absence of barren plateaus, it is not necessary to run a variational quantum algorithm adaptively on a quantum computer but rather one could first quantumly prepare a surrogate which is then optimised fully classically.